-I’ve volunteered all my life!
+I've volunteered all my life!
 When I was 21 I spent a year with Americorps (see Corporation for National and Community Service to access site) in Philadelphia working as an HIV counselor for high-risk populations.
 A few years later, I went with Cross-Cultural Solutions (CCS) for their week-long Insight Abroad program in Guatemala City, Guatemala.
 Over the course of that week I volunteered at a home for elderly women.
-Two years later I went abroad with CCS once again – this time to Lima, Peru, where I worked with underprivileged children at a government daycare facility.
-And this year I’m going to Morocco with CCS!
+Two years later I went abroad with CCS once again; this time it was to Lima, Peru, where I worked with underprivileged children at a government daycare facility.
+And this year I'm going to Morocco with CCS!

 What made you want to volunteer abroad?

 I am originally from Guyana, South America, and growing up in a Third World country gave me a real insight into how hard things can be.
 Now that I am blessed a little (though definitely not living the high life!), I want to give back as much as I can in terms of time and resources.